parchlinux/parchwiki/src/parchdorood.md

 # Parch Dorood

-parch dorood is a welcome program in the parch distribution, which features some features such as showing Parch Linux pages on social networks, running the installer, and updating repositories.
-This tool is not yet completed and is in the initial versions and may have problems.
+Parch dorood (pronounced as in ) which means "Hello" in Persian, is a welcome app in the Parch distribution.
+Dorood features:

++ Showing Parch Linux pages on social media
++ Running the installer program
++ Updating Parch repositories

+This program is still on alpha stages and it is not completely ready to use.